 BSU Catalog Home | Geology Program | All-University Courses and Descriptions

-3400 GLACIAL AND PLEISTOCENE GEOLOGY (3 credits) Modern concepts of glaciology and glacial geology.
-Interpretation of the phenomena and effects on the landscape.
+340 GLACIAL AND PLEISTOCENE GEOLOGY-S (4 credits).
+Modern concepts of glacial geology; interpretation of glacial phenomena and their effects.
 Lecture and laboratory.
-Prerequisite: GEOL 1110.
+Prerequisite: GEOL 113.

 342 GEOMORPHOLOGY-F (4 credits).
 Geological processes and the origin and evolution of land forms.
 Principles of aerial photography and photo interpretation.
 Lecture and laboratory.
 Prerequisite: GEOL 113.

 343 INTRODUCTION TO OCEANOGRAPHY-F (4 credits).
 An introductory course designed to provide a general overview of the science of oceanography through the interdisciplinary areas of physics, chemistry, biology, and geology.
 Prerequisite: GEOL 113 or consent of the instructor.